Mediterranean Island Hopping - Corsica and Sardinia

 Our return ferry back to Bonifacio from Santa Teresa left at 10 a.m.
-I planned our return trip so we broke up the driving back to Ajaccio and had a day to explore the beaches of southern Corsica and the nightlife of Bonifacio.
-Pinterella and Sperone beaches, two of southern Corsica's best, are a quick fifteen minute drive from our hotel in Bonifacio, which was a three minute walk from the harbor.
-On this occasion we opted for a large two bedroom suite at A Madonetta.
-I choose A Madonetta, a new, modern-designed hotel, because of its availability (Bonifacio is extremely popular in July and August), proximity to the harbor, beaches, and the main road out of town, as well as the great reviews and free parking.
+I planned our return trip, so we broke up the driving back to Ajaccio and had a day to explore the beaches of southern Corsica and the nightlife of Bonifacio.
+Pinterella and Sperone beaches, two of southern Corsica’s best, are a quick fifteen-minute drive from our hotel in Bonifacio, which was a three-minute walk from the harbor.
+On this occasion, we opted for a large two-bedroom suite at A Madonetta.
+I choose A Madonetta, a new, modern-designed hotel, because of its availability (Bonifacio is popular in July and August), proximity to the harbor, beaches, and the main road out of town, and the great reviews and free parking.
 The room was spacious with two bathrooms, one bedroom, one sitting room with a pullout-bed, an entry room, and a large balcony.
 The balcony was perfect for hanging out, drinking Corsican wine, and playing cards.

-After checking in, we grabbed some lunch and beers from a local grocery store, just next to the hotel before heading to the beach.
+After checking in, we grabbed lunch and beers from a local grocery store, just next to the hotel before heading to the beach.
 Parking was free and off a dirt road.
-Pinterella beach is the first beach you come across as you make your may to the spectacular Sperone beach.
-In order to reach Pinterella beach you have to climb over some beach side rocks.
-Pinterella is a long and sparsely populated beach with lots of plastic looking seaweed strewn about, making it unappealing.
-However, at low tide you can walk over to the island of Piana, which several people were doing when we passed.
+Pinterella beach is the first beach you come across as you make your way to the spectacular Sperone beach.
+To reach Piantarella beach, climb over some beachside rocks.
+Piantarella is a long and sparsely populated beach with lots of plastic looking seaweed strewn about, making it unappealing.
+However, at low tide, you can walk over to the island of Piana, which several people were doing when we passed.

-Having read in our guide book that Sperone beach is an absolute must see, we pressed on through some shrubbery before finally arriving at the narrow path that leads downward to the beach.
-We were pleased to see that the beach set in a small cove, lived up to the hype.
-The water was crystal blue, but much colder than the water in Sardinia.
-And, because the beach is very popular with locals and Sardinians space can be tight.
-It was quite windy at the beach, which caused Rob and Danielle’s umbrella to brake.
-Luckily, it our the last day at the beach.
+Having read in our guide book that Sperone beach is an absolute must see, we pressed on through some shrubbery before finally arriving at the narrow path that leads down to the beach.
+We were pleased that the beach set in a small cove, lived up to the hype.
+The water was crystal blue but much colder than the water in Sardinia.
+And, because the beach is popular with locals and Sardinians space can be tight.
+It was windy at the beach which caused Rob and Danielle’s umbrella to brake.
+Luckily, it was our the last day at the beach.
 Having purchased the umbrellas in Nice for 8 euro apiece they had served their purpose.
 We spent several hours lounging around and people watching before we headed back, stopping first for a beer at a rustic beach bar at the water’s edge near the parking area.

-The harbor not far from our hotel had a number of restaurants and bars, however they almost all had sub-par reviews.
-With that in mind we climbed up to the old town of Bonifacio, which was the best decision we could have made.
+The harbor close to our hotel had several restaurants and bars, however, they almost all had sub-par reviews.
+With that in mind, we climbed up to the old town of Bonifacio, which was the best decision we could have made.
 Bonifacio is built on limestone cliffs overlooking the Mediterranean Sea.
-To get up to the old town you have to climb a set of seriously steep stairs.
+To get up to the old town, you have to climb a set of steep stairs.
 The views from the top are well worth the climb.
-We arrived early evening and the views of the sea, cliffs, and the old city walls were spectacular, as the sun slowly set off in the horizon.
+We arrived early evening and the views of the sea, cliffs, and the old city walls were spectacular, as the sun slowly set off on the horizon.
 The enormous walls of Bonifacio were built right above steep cliffs.
 We entered through the city walls and strolled the narrow streets of the old part of the city.
-Our first choice for dinner was Cantina Doria, a well known restaurant for traditional Corsican food, but the wait for a table outside was longer than we were willing to endure.
+Our first choice for dinner was Cantina Doria, a well-known restaurant for traditional Corsican food, but the wait for a table outside was longer than we were willing to endure.
 As it was a beautiful evening we were determined to find a nice table outside.
 We settled on a restaurant (don’t recall its name) across from a church in a square.
-For dinner we shared a jug of white wine and ate the famous Aubergines a la Bonifacienne, stuffed eggplant.
+For dinner, we shared a jug of white wine and ate the famous Aubergines a la Bonifacienne, stuffed eggplant.
 The ambiance of the square and the outside dining made our evening perfect, not to mention the great food, wine, and company.

-After dinner we strolled back through the old city, which seemed to be filled with more energy and activity than earlier in the evening.
-Close to the city wall entrance was an art exhibit projected onto the facade of a building that displayed an ever changing color and shape of the building.
-This was accompanied with an opera singer inside the city wall’s passage.
+After dinner, we strolled back through the old city which seemed to be filled with more energy and activity than earlier in the evening.
+Close to the city wall entrance was an art exhibit projected onto the facade of a building that displayed an ever-changing color and shape of the building.
+They accompanied this with an opera singer inside the city wall’s passage.
 Both had drawn large crowds of onlookers.
-As we exited the city walls we saw that they were lit-up with ever-evolving bright lights, illuminating the enormous and imposing city walls of Bonifacio.
-On our way back we grabbed some ice cream at a harbor-side ice cream shop before heading back to our hotel.
+As we exited the city walls, we saw that they were lit-up with ever-evolving bright lights, illuminating the enormous and imposing city walls of Bonifacio.
+On our way back we grabbed ice cream at a harbor-side ice cream shop before heading back to our hotel.

 Propriano and Ajaccio, Corsica